 Alberni Brewing Company

-The Alberni Brewing Company offers up to 16 hand crafted beers on tap, including rotating guest brews, wine cider and non-alcoholic drinks.
+The Alberni Brewing Company offers up to 16 hand-crafted beers on tap, including rotating guest brews, wine cider, and non-alcoholic drinks.

-The menu includes infused food items and kids meals,a wide selection of appetizers, mains and desserts.
+The menu includes infused food items, kids’ meals, and a wide selection of appetizers, mains, and desserts.

 Centrally located, Alberni Brewing is at 4630 Adelaide Street.
 The brewery is usually open on Mondays.